-In both settings of Figure~\ref{fig:cdl_b_results} and Figure~\ref{fig:cdl_c_results}, we also find that score-based models outperform the L-DAMP approach on the evaluated channels, but that L-DAMP has a similar scaling in terms of SNR, thus is a reliable approach, in general, especially for the simpler CDL-C and CDL-D models, as highlighted in Figures~\ref{fig:cdl_b_results}(c) and \ref{fig:cdl_b_results}(d).
-The Lasso approach is also competitive, in general, and surpasses score-based models (trained only on CDL-B), WGAN, and L-DAMP when evaluated on CDL-A channels, as shown in Figure~\ref{fig:cdl_b_results}(a).
+In both settings of Figure~\ref{fig:cdl_b_results} and Figure~\ref{fig:cdl_c_results}, we also find that L-DAMP has similar scaling in terms of SNR, and is a reliable estimation approach, especially for the simpler CDL-C and CDL-D models, as highlighted in Figures~\ref{fig:cdl_b_results}(c) and \ref{fig:cdl_b_results}(d).
+The Lasso and EM-GM-AMP approaches are also competitive, in general, and surpass score-based models (trained on CDL-B), WGAN, and L-DAMP when evaluated on CDL-A channels, as shown in Figure~\ref{fig:cdl_b_results}(a).